Get more with UChicago News delivered to your inbox.

 He looks forward to connecting with fellow veterans in his program, a resource he believes helps the transition to the civilian sector.

-“The Posse Veterans program brings together veterans from different backgrounds, branches and job occupations and instantly provides us a network of people who believe veterans can succeed at elite institutions such as the University of Chicago,” Guba said.
+“The Veteran Scholars program brings together veterans from different backgrounds, branches and job occupations and instantly provides us a network of people who believe veterans can succeed at elite institutions such as the University of Chicago,” Guba said.